Table of Contents

 Most traditional keyboards have legs at the back that support the keyboard and tilt it upward.
 While this makes it simpler to access the back keys, it is bad for your ergonomics because it forces your wrists to always be extended upward.
 A positive tilt is only harmless when your seat's backrest is sufficiently lowered.
 A flat or negatively inclined keyboard is more ergonomically sound while seated upright or slightly reclined.

-Just like a chair out there that prevents you from slouching, shrugging, or practicing any uncomfortable positions, there is also the right keyboard that helps improve your typing posture.
+Just like an ergonomic chair out there that prevents you from slouching, shrugging, or practicing any uncomfortable positions, there is also the right keyboard that helps improve your typing posture.
 These keyboards are ergonomic and essentially designed to prevent wrist strain and injuries.

-The most common types of ergonomic keyboards include the ergonomic split mechanical keyboard or simple split mechanical keyboard, which helps wrist placement properly, but the separation also helps with the ideal shoulder openness.
+The most common types of ergonomic keyboards include the ergonomic quiet mechanical keyboard or simple split mechanical keyboard, which helps wrist placement properly, but the separation also helps with the ideal shoulder openness.

 Another is an ergonomic programming keyboard designed for long hours of use for coders and programmers.
 These keyboards have sensitive keys with quick response times and an ergonomic tilt for ideal wrist placement.